 Existing Effluent Quality

 The Pollutant Summary Table presents the existing effluent quality and effluent limitations.
-The existing effluent quality was determined from the application submitted by the permittee for the period 1/1/2018 to 12/31/2022.
+The existing effluent quality was determined from Discharge Monitoring Reports submitted by the permittee for the period 1/1/2022 to 12/31/2024.
 Appendix Link